Pairwise versus multiple network alignment: Introduction

 NA is related to the subgraph isomorphism, or subgraph matching, problem.
 This problem asks to find a node mapping such that one network is an exact subgraph of another network.
 NA is a more general problem in that it asks to find a node mapping that best ``fits'' one network into another network, even if the first network is not an exact subgraph of the second.
 A widely used measure that quantifies this ``fit'' is the amount of conserved (aligned) edges, i.e., the size of the common conserved subgraph between the aligned networks.
 Since maximizing edge conservation is NP-hard \citep{MIGRAAL}, heuristic methods are needed for NA.

 Like genomic sequence alignment, NA can be {\em local} or {\em global} \citep{LocalVsGlobal,GuzziNA}.
-Initial research was on local NA, which typically finds \emph{highly conserved} but consequently \emph{small} regions between compared networks.
-More recent efforts have focused on global NA, which typically finds \emph{large} but consequently \emph{suboptimally conserved} network regions.
+Initial research was on local NA, which searches for \emph{small highly conserved} regions across the compared networks, irrespective of the overall similarity between the networks; the conserved network regions can, but are not required to, overlap.
+More recent efforts have focused on global NA, which searches for a node mapping that maximizes overall similarity of the compared networks and thus results in \emph{large} but \emph{suboptimally conserved} network regions.
 Each of local NA and global NA has its (dis)advantages \citep{LocalVsGlobal,IGLOO,GuzziNA}.
-In this paper, we focus on global NA, and henceforth, we refer to global NA as NA.
+Because in the recent years global NA has received more attention than local NA, in this paper we also focus on global NA, and henceforth, we refer to global NA as NA.

 Also, and importantly for our study, NA methods can be {\em pairwise} or {\em multiple} \citep{ConeReview,GuzziNA}.
 While pairwise NA (PNA) aligns two networks at once, multiple NA (MNA) can align more than two networks at once.
 Since MNA can capture conserved network regions between multiple networks, it is hypothesized that MNA may lead to deeper biological insights compared to PNA.
-On the other hand, MNA is computationally harder than PNA since the complexity of the NA problem typically increases exponentially with the number of considered networks.
+On the other hand, MNA is computationally harder than PNA since the complexity of the NA problem can increase exponentially with the number of considered networks.
 However, this hypothesis has not been tested yet (for reasons described below).
 Because of this, and because both PNA and MNA have the same ultimate goal, which is to transfer knowledge from well- to poorly-studied species, we argue that they need to be compared in order to determine which category of methods produce superior alignments.